erlanger/liberl/README.md

 gen\_server module.

 ## gen_exe - port management
-gen_exe provides the boiler_plate code that we write over and over again every time that we need to connect to a port program.
+gen_exe provides the code that we write over and over again every time that we need to connect to a port program.
 It also takes cares of tricky situations, such as when a port doesn't exit when stdin is closed and of getting the return status of the port and notifying the user of its termination.
 Gen_exe provides the ability to communicate to the port program more or less like a gen_server.
 It even supports calls to the port so you can do something like

 ```erlang
 12.0=gen_exe:port_call(Pid,{multiply,3.0,4.0})